gymzatan/SMT1-iOS-to-GBA/README.md

 6. The next step is to concatenate the two *.gba* roms.
 Place your patched GBA files in the same folder as the "SMT1_create.bat" batch script, then run the batch script
 7. When it's done it will create the "SMT1_new.gba" ROM, which is now ready for playing

-* For Unix/MacOS users, open the terminal and locate the above folder, then run the script "SMT1_create.sh" as:
+* For Unix/MacOS users, open the terminal and locate the above folder, then run the script "SMT1_create.sh" (credit to Dash) as:

   `SMT1_create.sh [GBA rom filename] [iOS rom filename]`

   The script generates the "SMT1_new.gba" ROM directly.

+Credits for the flips project https://github.com/Alcaro/Flips